sangyh/sangyh/content/posts/productivity/droplet-management.md

   caption: "laptop"
 ---

-# Hosting Multiple Apps on a Single Droplet

 When running multiple applications on a single server, proper configuration is essential to avoid conflicts and ensure each app runs smoothly.
 This guide explains how to host multiple applications on one DigitalOcean droplet using Nginx as a reverse proxy.